SystemsApproach/7E/introduction/protocols.rst

 design with two layers of abstraction sandwiched between the application program and the underlying network hardware, as illustrated in :numref:`Figure %s <fig-layers>`.
-The layer immediately above the hardware in this case might provide host-to-host connectivity, abstracting away the fact that there may be an arbitrarily complex network topology between any two hosts.
+The layer immediately above the hardware provides host-to-host connectivity, abstracting away the fact that there may be an arbitrarily complex network topology between any two hosts.
 (This is what IP is designed to do in the Internet architecture.)
 The next layer up builds on the available host-to-host message delivery service and provides support for process-to-process communication channels, abstracting away the possibility that the underlying network occasionally loses or reorders messages.
 (This is what TCP and UDP are designed to do in the Internet architecture.)

 .. _fig-layers:
 .. figure:: figures/layers.png